dondelelcaro/debbugs/README.md

         cd
         mkdir version spool

-3. Retrieve a partial database of bugs for testing
+3. Optional - Retrieve a partial database of bugs for testing

-    Optional - It is useful to have some bugs in the database for testing our new Debbugs instance.
+    It's useful to have some bugs in the database for testing our new Debbugs instance.

     1. Get a list of rsync targets from Debbugs